 4. Many owl species have asymmetrical ears

 Usually, one ear is slightly higher on the head than the other.
 Owls have extremely good hearing and the slightly offset location of the ears helps them hone in on the exact location of a sound.

 This adaptation helps species like the Barn Owl, Great Gray Owl, and Boreal Owl catch rodents in completely dark conditions.
 Asymmetrical ears are also more pronounced in species that mostly feed on mice, voles, and other rodents.

 5. The smallest owl in the world is the Elf Owl

 Elf Owls are around 5 – 6 inches tall and weigh about 1 ½ ounces.
 That’s around the same size as a sparrow!

 The largest North American owl, in length, is the Great Gray Owl, which is up to 32 inches tall.
 Owls such as the Eurasian Eagle Owl are not as long but are heavier.

 6. What about those eyes?

-The eyes are fixed and are more of tube-shape than round.
-They can not be moved to allow the owl to peak to the right or left without moving their head.
-Unlike many birds, their eyes are on the front of their face, more human like from that perspective, and provides the owl with great depth perception.
+Owl eyes are fixed and are more tube-shaped than round.
+They can not be moved to allow the owl to peek to the right or left without moving their head.
+Unlike many birds, their eyes are on the front of their face, more human-like from that perspective, and provide the owl with great depth perception.

 7. So do those eyes really work well at a distance?